DNS Lookup

 You can choose from six different DNS servers before starting the DNS lookup process.
 Select your required server from the list by clicking the drop-down menu button.

-Servers Supported by Our DNS Record Checker
+Servers Supported by Our DNS Record Checker:

-Google: Google’s DNS server is found at the IP addresses 8.8.8.8 and 8.8.4.4.
-It also has IPv6 addresses:
+- Google: Google’s DNS server is found at the IP addresses 8.8.8.8 and 8.8.4.4.
+It also has IPv6 addresses: 2001:4860:4860::8888 and 2001:4860:4860::8844.

-Cloudflare: Cloudflare's DNS server is found at IPv4 address 1.1.1.1.
-The IPv6 address for this service is as follows:
+- Cloudflare: Cloudflare's DNS server is found at IPv4 address 1.1.1.1.
+The IPv6 address for this service is as follows: 2606:4700:4700::1111 and 2606:4700:4700::1001

-OpenDNS: The OpenDNS server also provides DNS services.
-It is found on the IPv4 addresses 208.67.
+- OpenDNS: The OpenDNS server also provides DNS services.
+It is found on the IPv4 address 208.67.
 222.222 and 208.67.
 220.220.
-The IPv6 addresses for this server are:
+The IPv6 addresses for this server are: 2620:119:35::35 2620:119:53::53 and 2620:0:ccc::2 2620:0:ccd::2

-Quad9: The Quad9 DNS server has the 9.9.9.9 and 149.112.112.112 IPv4 address.
-The IPv6 addresses for this server are as follows:
+- Quad9: The Quad9 DNS server has the 9.9.9.9 and 149.112.112.112 IPv4 addresses.
+The IPv6 addresses for this server are as follows: 2620:fe::9 2620:fe::fe and 2620:fe::11 2620:fe::fe:11

-Yandex: Yandex DNS is a service provided by “Yandex”-- the Russian search engine.
+- Yandex: Yandex DNS is a service provided by “Yandex”-- the Russian search engine.
 It is a recursive resolver and has the IPv4 address 77.88.8.8.

-Authoritative DNS: By selecting this option, you can query the DNS records directly from the authoritative server responsible for your domain.
+- Authoritative DNS: By selecting this option, you can query the DNS records directly from the authoritative server responsible for your domain.

 Specify the DNS Record Type